drajusv/projects-on-ML-AI-BigData/README.md

 - -  I POST SELF LEARNED UNDERSTANDINGS AND MODULES FOR CODE/FUNCTION REUSE.
 - 👀 I’m interested in computer vision in ml as well as ai.
 - 🌱 I’m currently learning cv with ml.
-- 💞️ I’m looking to collaborate on 3d reconstruction/ modelling.
 - 📫 How to reach me through mail artofartificials@gmail.com

 --- ABOUT FILES: